wpmetabox/docsv2/docs/tutorials/create-custom-avatar.md

 * [MB User Meta](https://metabox.io/plugins/mb-user-meta/) or[ MB User Profile](https://metabox.io/plugins/mb-user-profile/): to create fields for your user profiles.
 It’s okay to use one of them only.
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to create custom fields with an intuitive UI without having to code yourself.
 In addition, you can also use another tool to do that - Online Generator.

-## Step 1: Create a field to upload avatar picture
+## 1. Creating a field to upload avatar picture

 Go to **Meta Box > Custom Fields > Add new**.